 (ii) the subregion that was the most underserved during the Application Round during the year immediately preceding the current Application Round.

 (E) Statewide Collapse (Step 5).
-Any credits remaining after the Rural Collapse, including those in any subregion in the State, will be combined into one "pool".
+Any credits remaining after the Rural Collapse, including those in any subregion in the State, will be combined into one "pool."
 The funds will be used to award the highest scoring Application (not selected or eliminated in a prior step) in the most underserved subregion in the State compared to the amount originally made available in each subregion.
-In Uniform State Service Regions containing a county with a population that exceeds one million, the Board may not allocate more than the maximum percentage of credits available as calculated through the RAF for Elderly Developments within an urban subregion of that service region.
-Therefore, certain Applications for Elderly Developments may be excluded from the collapse.
+In Uniform State Service Regions containing a county with a population that exceeds one million, the Board may not allocate more than the maximum percentage of credits available as calculated through the Regional Allocation Formula (RAF) for Elderly Developments within an urban subregion of that service region.
+Therefore, certain Applications for Elderly Developments may be excluded from receiving an award from the collapse.
 The Department will, for each such Urban subregion, calculate the maximum percentage in accordance with Tex.
 Gov't Code §2306.6711(h) and will publish such percentages on its website.
 This process will continue until the funds remaining are insufficient to award the next highest scoring Application that is not rendered ineligible through application of the elderly cap in the next most underserved subregion.
-At least seven calendar days prior to the July Board meeting of the Department at which final awards of credits are authorized, the Department will post on its website the most current 2019 State of Texas Competitive Housing Tax Credit Ceiling Accounting Summary which includes the Regional Allocation Formula percentages including the maximum funding request/award limits, the Elderly Development maximum percentages and limits of credits available, and the methodology used for the determination of the award determinations within the State Collapse.
+At least seven calendar days prior to the July Board meeting of the Department at which final awards of credits are authorized, the Department will post on its website the most current 2020 State of Texas Competitive Housing Tax Credit Ceiling Accounting Summary which includes the Regional Allocation Formula percentages including the maximum funding request/award limits, the Elderly Development maximum percentages and limits of credits available, and the methodology used for the determination of the award determinations within the State Collapse.
 In the event that more than one subregion is underserved by the same degree, the priorities described in clauses (i) and (ii) of this subparagraph will be used to select the next most underserved subregion:

 (i) the subregion with no recommended At-Risk Applications from the same Application Round; and